-Through foreign language study, students are encouraged to view another culture as valuable in itself and worthy to be accepted on its own terms.
-In their foreign language courses, students will increase their knowledge and appreciation of the existing diversity among the world’s peoples.
-Ultimately, armed with this broader world view, they will gain a greater understanding of their own culture and of themselves.
+Through world language study, students are encouraged to view another culture as valuable in itself and worthy to be accepted on its own terms.
+In their world language courses, students will increase their knowledge and appreciation of the existing diversity among the world’s peoples.